-There are prayer candles that don’t use a flame, but rather a small incandescent or LED light.
+There are prayer candles that don’t use a flame but rather a small incandescent or LED light.
 That’s possibly safer if you’re going to leave the fire unattended or fall asleep while the candle is still burning.
-Many people probably think the glass or plastic lights aren’t as pleasant as flames, however.
+Many people probably think that glass or plastic lights aren’t as pleasant as flames, however.
 Glass or plastic lights aren’t as natural as fire.

 There’s nothing new about humans finding solace and comfort around a fire.
 People have been doing it for as long as there have been humans.